 You will experience pain, burning sensation, and skin irritability after your surgery.
 These symptoms of varying intensity and duration may occur and persist after gynecomastia.
 Chronic pain may occur very infrequently, sometimes from nerves becoming trapped in scar tissue and other times for no hard reasons at all.

 Skin Contour Irregularities

 Contour and shape irregularities including visible and palpable wrinkling and dimpling may occur.
-Although the majority of these resolve over time with the help of massaging, some may remain permanently.
+Although the majority of these resolve over time with the help of massaging, some may remain.
 One breast may be to a degree smaller than the other as it always is in normal non-treated chests.
 Nipple position and shape will not be identical one side to the next, depending on the original position of your nipples, as well as how your skin shrinks.
 Residual skin irregularities at the ends of the incisions or "dog ears" are always a possibility when there is excessive redundant skin.
 This may improve with time, or it can be surgically corrected.
 Nipple retraction may occur after gynecomastia surgery as a result of skin shrinkage, which can be corrected.

 Itching, tenderness, or exaggerated responses to hot or cold temperatures may occur after surgery.
 Usually this resolves during healing, especially with massaging; but in rare situations it may be chronic.

 Bruising and swelling normally occurs following gynecomastia surgery.
 The skin in or near the surgical site can appear either lighter or darker than surrounding skin.
 Although uncommon, swelling and skin discoloration may persist for long periods of time.